XInTheDark/raycast-g4f/README.md

 - Thus, the extension will have to be installed from source.
 Regarding this, I apologize as it's indeed more complicated than downloading it from the store.
 I have tried my best to make the installation process quick and streamlined - please do provide feedback on whether it was simple enough!

 ### How does this extension compare to the paid Raycast AI?
+- First and foremost, raycast-g4f is completely free!
+I strongly believe that such AI features, especially in an awesome productivity tool like Raycast, shouldn't be locked behind a paywall.
-- The biggest difference is probably the chat GUI.
+- UI-wise, the biggest difference is probably the chat GUI.
 Because the developer API that Raycast provides is limited, it's not possible to replicate the Raycast AI interface exactly.
 The GUI used in my extension is really intuitive however, and it's also used by a lot of AI extensions on raycast.
 - Regarding the models available, and the AI quality: Raycast AI definitely has more model options - after all, money talks ;) But please rest assured that the quality of AI responses in my extension is by no means subpar!
 Some models available are gpt-3.5-turbo, gpt-4 (authentic!), Google Gemini, as well as large & capable open-source models like Llama3-70B and Mixtral-8x22B.
-If you still doubt it, I'd encourage you to the extension a try! :-)
+If you still doubt it, I'd encourage you to give the extension a try! :-)

 ---